OfficeDev/office-js-docs-pr/docs/develop/debug-office-add-ins-in-visual-studio.md

 1. Launch the add-in in the Office application.
 For example, if it is a task pane add-in, it will have added a button to the **Home** ribbon (for example, a **Show Taskpane** button).
 Select the button in the ribbon.

    > [!NOTE]
    > If your add-in is not sideloaded by Visual Studio, you can sideload it manually.
-In Excel, PowerPoint, or Word, choose the **Insert** tab and then choose the down-arrow located to the right of **My Add-ins**.
+In Excel, PowerPoint, or Word, choose the **Insert** tab, and then choose the down-arrow located to the right of **My Add-ins**.
    >
    > ![Screenshot showing Insert ribbon in Excel on Windows with the My Add-ins arrow highlighted.](../images/excel-cf-register-add-in-1b.png)
    >